GIScience/gis-training-resource-center/_sources/content/Modul_3/en_qgis_module_3_ex2.md

     ---
     Pakistan road classification
     ```
     * You have the option to customize the width of the main roads' lines to improve the visualization.
-Open the Symbology window, then select 'Symbol'.
+Open the Symbology window, then select `Symbol`.
 In the new window, you can adjust the width of the lines to your preference.

     ```{figure} /fig/PAK_road_symbol_weight.png